ForgeRock/forgeops-cli/docs/forgeops_delete_directory.md

-## forgeops doctor platform
+## forgeops delete directory

-Verify that operators are installed and ready
+Delete the ForgeRock DS resources

 ### Synopsis

-		Checks that the platform is running.
+    Delete the directory service resources of the ForgeRock cloud deployment:
+    * Delete the directory service resources of ForgeRock cloud deployment

 ```
-forgeops doctor platform [flags]
+forgeops delete directory [flags]
 ```

 ### Examples

 ```

-		# validate the platform is running in the current namespace
+      # Delete the directory service resources from the "default" namespace.
-		forgeops doctor platform
+      forgeops delete directory

-		# validate the platform is running in the "prod" namespace
-		forgeops doctor platform -n prod
+      # Delete the directory service resources from a given namespace.
+      forgeops delete directory --namespace mynamespace
 ```

 ### Options

 ```
-  -h, --help   help for platform
+  -h, --help   help for directory
 ```

 ### Options inherited from parent commands